isc-projects/bind9/doc/arm/reference.rst

    from the network.
 The default varies according to usage area.
 For ``master`` zones the default is ``fail``.
 For ``slave`` zones the default is ``warn``.
-For answers received from the network (``response``) the default is ``ignore``.
+For answers received from the network (``response``), the default is ``ignore``.

    The rules for legal hostnames and mail domains are derived from :rfc:`952` and :rfc:`821` as modified by :rfc:`1123`.

-   ``check-names`` applies to the owner names of A, AAAA and MX records.
+   ``check-names`` applies to the owner names of A, AAAA, and MX records.
    It also applies to the domain names in the RDATA of NS, SOA, MX, and SRV records.
-It also applies to the RDATA of PTR records where the owner name indicated that it is a reverse lookup of a hostname (the owner name ends in IN-ADDR.ARPA, IP6.ARPA, or IP6.INT).
+It also applies to the RDATA of PTR records where the owner name indicates that it is a reverse lookup of a hostname (the owner name ends in IN-ADDR.ARPA, IP6.ARPA, or IP6.INT).

 ``check-dup-records``
-   Check primary zones for records that are treated as different by DNSSEC but are semantically equal in plain DNS.
+   This checks primary zones for records that are treated as different by DNSSEC but are semantically equal in plain DNS.
 The default is to ``warn``.
 Other possible values are ``fail`` and ``ignore``.

 ``check-mx``
-   Check whether the MX record appears to refer to a IP address.
+   This checks whether the MX record appears to refer to an IP address.
 The default is to ``warn``.
 Other possible values are ``fail`` and ``ignore``.

 ``check-wildcard``
    This option is used to check for non-terminal wildcards.
-The use of non-terminal wildcards is almost always as a result of a failure to understand the wildcard matching algorithm (:rfc:`1034`).
+The use of non-terminal wildcards is almost always as a result of a lack of understanding of the wildcard matching algorithm (:rfc:`1034`).
 This option affects primary zones.
 The default (``yes``) is to check for non-terminal wildcards and issue a warning.

 ``check-integrity``
-   Perform post load zone integrity checks on primary zones.
-This checks that MX and SRV records refer to address (A or AAAA) records and that glue address records exist for delegated zones.
-For MX and SRV records only in-zone hostnames are checked (for out-of-zone hostnames use ``named-checkzone``).
-For NS records only names below top of zone are checked (for out-of-zone names and glue consistency checks use ``named-checkzone``).
+   This performs post-load zone integrity checks on primary zones.
+It checks that MX and SRV records refer to address (A or AAAA) records and that glue address records exist for delegated zones.
+For MX and SRV records, only in-zone hostnames are checked (for out-of-zone hostnames use ``named-checkzone``).
+For NS records, only names below top-of-zone are checked (for out-of-zone names and glue consistency checks use ``named-checkzone``).
 The default is ``yes``.

-   The use of the SPF record for publishing Sender Policy Framework is deprecated as the migration from using TXT records to SPF records was abandoned.
+   The use of the SPF record to publish Sender Policy Framework is deprecated, as the migration from using TXT records to SPF records was abandoned.
 Enabling this option also checks that a TXT Sender Policy Framework record exists (starts with "v=spf1") if there is an SPF record.
-Warnings are emitted if the TXT record does not exist and can be suppressed with ``check-spf``.
+Warnings are emitted if the TXT record does not exist; they can be suppressed with ``check-spf``.

 ``check-mx-cname``
-   If ``check-integrity`` is set then fail, warn or ignore MX records that refer to CNAMES.
+   If ``check-integrity`` is set, then fail, warn, or ignore MX records that refer to CNAMES.
 The default is to ``warn``.

 ``check-srv-cname``
-   If ``check-integrity`` is set then fail, warn or ignore SRV records that refer to CNAMES.
+   If ``check-integrity`` is set, then fail, warn, or ignore SRV records that refer to CNAMES.
 The default is to ``warn``.

 ``check-sibling``